-After you've thinned the herds, the rest of the combat tends to go more often than not by having Arkail beating up the main bulk, while Styx runs around, throwing daggers and on occasion resurrcting Arkail if he falls down.
-All in all not the most exiting nor strategic way of doing combat.
+After you've thinned the herds, the rest of the combat tends to go more often than not by having Arkail beating up the main bulk, while Styx runs around, throwing daggers and on occasion resurrecting Arkail if he falls down.
+All in all, not the most exciting nor strategic way of doing combat.

 |Styx in his stealth stance.|